InquireWithin/batch/README.md

 # batch
-Repo for my batch scripts
+Repo for any batch scripts that can be run as a single file.
-simple as.
+Also will include scripts that usually rely on multiple files into a singular one here.